ernesto27/firestore-backup/README.md

 # FIRESTORE BACKUP

-This is a simple tool to create backups of some collections of a firestore database.
+This is a simple tool to create backups from a firestore database.

 ## Installation